 Six thematic parts structure the conference, each crucial for our understanding of the governance of humanitarianism, its past, present and future with regard to global equity and social justice.
 The panels will be inter/cross-disciplinary to promote conversation between different fields as well as practitioners/academics.

 The program can be found in the column on the right in early 2022.

 The conference language is English.

 There are no fees for attendance but registration is essential.
-More information for registration you will find here in a short time.

 The Herrenhausen Conferences, organized by the Volkswagen Foundation at Herrenhausen Palace, a modern convention center, focus on scientific topics of high social impact that are of particular relevance to the present and future.
 The Herrenhausen Conferences address unanswered questions and unsolved problems and their relevance for society.
 They provide international experts as well as junior researchers with a platform for an intense interdisciplinary dialogue on exciting new areas of research and innovative methodological approaches.